Dorothy Johnson (actress): Beauty queen

 As a teenager, Johnson was twice chosen Miss Oregon Camera Club's queen by the state's professional photographers.
 In 1953, at age 16, the Portland Oregon Journal Sunday magazine published a cover photo feature story by writer Bill Reasons predicting her future career in Hollywood.
 In 1954, at age 17, she was elected by a general public newspaper vote in Oregon's KPTV-Portland Miss Flowers of '54 contest to represent the florist industry as their theme girl for the next year.

-She was selected Miss Beaverton on April 14, 1955.
+Johnson was selected Miss Beaverton on April 14, 1955.
 Sponsored by the Beaverton, Oregon Junior Chamber of Commerce Jaycees, she entered and won the 1955 Miss Oregon beauty pageant held at Seaside, Oregon on July 17, 1955.
 This earned her a trip to the 1956 Miss America Pageant held in Atlantic City, New Jersey.
 For her talent portion of the Miss America pageant she performed a soliloquy of Lady Macbeth's sleepwalking scene from Macbeth by William Shakespeare.
 As an 18-year-old she performed before 20,000 spectators in the historic Atlantic City Boardwalk Hall and a live national television audience of 30 million viewers.
 After a week of competition, on the final night of the pageant, September 10, 1955, Johnson was named Miss America first runner-up.
 The next week her photo appeared in Time magazine.
 With her pageant $3,000 scholarship winnings she attended the prestigious American Academy of Dramatic Arts in New York City, the oldest English-speaking acting school in the world.
 After one year studying in New York, she moved to Hollywood, California to pursue her career in show business.